griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 18 Tgd                   193
 ```

 This looks good!
-Lets plot it with a barplot:
+Let's plot it with a barplot:

 ```R
 TCR_celltypes_summary <- rep135_TCR_clones %>%